Skip to content

 The practitioner sits in kaikyaku with the legs wide apart and straight.

-The movement is driven from the hips and performed in three parts:
+The movement is driven from the hips and is performed in three parts:

-1. The upper body lowers toward the right leg in two short pulses
+1. the upper body is lowered toward the right leg in two short pulses

-4. Finally, the body moves forward toward the center
+4. finally, the body is brought forward toward the center

-With each count, the body lowers progressively deeper.
+With each count, the body is gradually lowered deeper.
 The movement is initiated from the pelvis while the upper body remains long.

 Purpose